arcus/education_modules/demystifying_machine_learning/demystifying_machine_learning.md

 </div>

-## A word of caution about big data
+## A word of caution

 Big data is often also messy data, and that can make it tricky to work with statistically.
-Two of the biggest problems are low-quality data, and non-random sampling.
+Moreover, the complexity of some machine learning models can create new problems, especially with respect to explainability and fairness.

 ![Panel 1: Two people talking, one says "Our field has been struggling with this problem for years" as a third person approaches.
 Panel 2: Third person, holding up a laptop, says, "Struggle no more!
 I'm here to solve it with algorithms!"
 Panel 3: Third person working on laptop while the other two watch.
 Panel 4: Six months later, third person says "Wow, this problem is really hard."
 First person says "You don't say."](https://imgs.xkcd.com/comics/here_to_help_2x.png "[Here to Help](https://xkcd.com/1831/) comic by xkcd, [CC BY-NC 2.5](https://xkcd.com/license.html).")